Written by Troy Marsh |

 A retainer is something altogether different.
 “A retainer is… the fee which the client pays when he retains the attorney to act for him, and thereby prevents him from acting for his adversary.”
 Formal Advisory Opinion No. 91-2, September 20, 1991, State Bar of Georgia, issued by the Supreme Court of Georgia, citing Black’s Law Dictionary (5th ed.
 1979).
 “Thus, retainer fees are earned by the attorney by agreeing to be ‘on call’ for the client and by not accepting employment from the client’s adversaries.
 McNulty, George & Hall v.
 Pruden, 62 Ga.
 135, 141 (1878).

 Still another type of attorney’s fee is a contingent fee.
 “Contingent” means “depending on something else that might or might not happen.”
 Merriam-Webster Dictionary, 2014.
 The most common type of contingent fee case is a personal injury case.
-Suppose that John Doe is injured in a car wreck that was not his fault.
+Suppose that John Doe is injured in a car crash that was not his fault.
 John’s injuries cause him to lose his job.
 He has no money to pay a retainer or flat fee.
 A lawyer may represent John for a contingent fee, the contingency being that the lawyer helps John recover some amount of money.
 In other words, if no money is recovered, the contingency never occurs, so John is not responsible for paying the lawyer any amount of money as an attorney’s fee.
 In Georgia, not all cases can be handled on a contingent fee basis, and expenses may have to be reimbursed to the lawyer even if no recovery is made.

 Another type of attorney’s fee is a “prepaid fee.”
 A prepaid fee is a fee paid by the client with the understanding that the attorney will earn the fee as he or she performs the task agreed upon, such as preparing a will or estate plan.